T. K. Whitaker (1916- )

 Address to the Oireachtas (Nov.
 1960) “The statistical record shows that agricultural output in Ireland increased by only 12 per cent. over the 30-year period 1929-1959. [...]
 It is unlikely that anyone is satisfied that everything necessary to put agriculture in Ireland on a proper footing has yet been done. [...]
 It is to be regretted that agriculture has not so far shown the same buoyancy as industry.
 Industry and agriculture should support and strengthen each other-otherwise our economy has one hand tied behind its back.”
 (Quoted in Alice Curtayne, The Irish Story: A Survey of Irish History and Culture (Dublin: Clonmore & Reynolds 1962), p.151, with the remarks: ‘Even today, he seems to think that agriculture is the Achilles’ heel of the Republic [...] no one denies that to boost agriculture is a matter of life, or death, for the Republic.
 One hopes that the Institute’s work will not be exclusively academic.
 But positive results can hardly be expected for some years yet.’

-Physical FForce: T. K. Whitaker told Jack Lynch: ‘Force will get you nowhere; it will only strengthen the fears, antagonisms and division that keep North and South apart’, while the end of partition would impose on the South ‘a formidable burden which many of our own citizens, however strong their desire for Irish unity, may find intolerable.’
+Physical FF-orce: T. K. Whitaker told Jack Lynch: ‘Force will get you nowhere; it will only strengthen the fears, antagonisms and division that keep North and South apart’, while the end of partition would impose on the South ‘a formidable burden which many of our own citizens, however strong their desire for Irish unity, may find intolerable.’
 (Govt.
 Archives; quoted in Ricard English, ‘A Triangle of Violence’, review of Rick Wilford, ed., Aspects of the Belfast Agreement, OUP 2001, and Paul Arthur, Special Relationships: Britain, Ireland and the Northern Ireland Problem, Blackstaff 2001, in Times Literary Supplement, 24 Aug.
 2001.)

-Champagne Charlie: ‘Dr. Whitaker comments on the spectacular change in Haughey, “psychologically, for a young an who grew up in ordinary surroundings and probably liked a packet of Woodbines or a pint, to an ascendancy figure who liked horses and champagne and son on.
+Champagne Charlie: ‘Dr. Whitaker comments on the spectacular change in Haughey, “psychologically, for a young man who grew up in ordinary surroundings and probably liked a packet of Woodbines or a pint, to an ascendancy figure who liked horses and champagne and so on.
 There is a big, psychological question as to how this transition occurred.”’
 (See Kathy Sheridan, ‘From Raggy Boy to Champagne Charlie’ [on Miriam O’Callaghan’s 4-part series about Charles Haughey], in The Irish Times, 11 June 2005, Weekend, p.11.)

 [ top ]